papascott/TestGithubActions/building.md

 ### Build command

 `electron-builder -mwl ` (short for `electron-builder --mac --windows --linux`).
 The zip files are saved in a 'dist' directory.
-For Public Folder I got `electronPublicFolder-0.4.6-mac.zip`, `electronPublicFolder-0.4.6-win.zip` and `electronPublicFolder-0.4.6.zip` (for Linux).
+For Public Folder I got:

+- `electronPublicFolder-0.4.6-mac.zip`

+- `electronPublicFolder-0.4.6-win.zip`

+- `electronPublicFolder-0.4.6.zip` (for Linux)

+To run on Linux, copy over the zip, extract, with the terminal cd into the created 'electronPublicFolder-0.4.6' folder, then run with `./electronpublicfolder`

+To run on Windows, copy over the zip, extract, with the file manager move into the created 'electronPublicFolder-0.4.6' folder, then double-click 'electronPublicFolder.exe' to run.